ButThouMust/otogirisou-en-beta/README.md

   - Text kerning, both horizontally and vertically.
 - Translation of all important graphics that contain Japanese text.
   - Title screen, credits, menu text, and one certain graphic in the story.
-  - Some graphics do have Japanese text but were kept as-is because the novel text explains them fine.
+  - There are a few graphics where their Japanese text was left alone because the novel text explains them fine.
 - Option to let the player enable or disable honorifics.
-  - Normally, I would leave them out, but there is an interesting argument for keeping them in.
+  - Normally, I would have left them out altogether, but there is an interesting argument for keeping them in.
-  - The original Japanese game has a "game mechanic" of sorts, where Nami uses a different honorific for you on each playthrough.
+  - The original Japanese game has a "game mechanic" where Nami uses a different honorific for you on each playthrough.
+For example, she may start with san but can switch to kun, chan, etc.
-  - For example, she may start with san but can switch to kun, chan, etc.
+  - If you want to see them when playing, great!
+However, I programmed this feature because I do recognize that some people prefer to leave them out.

 # Submitting issues